jraslab/RNAseq-pipeline/README.md

 # Introduction
-Software and methods for a bioinformatics pipeline

-This repository follows the protocol outlined in [Nature Journal](https://www.nature.com/articles/nprot.2016.095) with additional preprocessing and analysis steps
+This repository follows the protocol outlined in [Nature Journal](https://www.nature.com/articles/nprot.2016.095) with additional preprocessing and analysis steps.
+The ultimate goal of this pipeline is to process raw RNAseq data and compute differential expression analysis between experimental conditions.

+Within this repository, you will find software and methods for completing the above task.

+## Overview of Steps
-### Quality Control
+### Quality Control:

-* Demultiplex Sequencing data to group by sample
+1. Demultiplex sequencing data to group by sample
-* Perform quality control check on raw RNA read data
+2. Perform quality control check on raw RNA read data

-### Main RNAseq Pipeline Steps
+### Main RNAseq Pipeline Steps:

 1. Alignment of reads to a known reference genome
 2. Assembly of alignments into full-length transcripts
 3. Quantification of gene and transcript expression levels.
 Export in a Ballgown readable format
 4. Calculation of differential gene and transcript expression across different experimental conditions

-### Software Necessary
+## Software Necessary

 * [Demultiplexer](https://github.com/NuttyLogic/Demultiplexer)
 	- __requires python > 3.4__